 “We're a big-ticket asset leasing company,” says Angel Trains head of IT Andy Wren.

-The company has a number of priorities for its data centre where the applications are hosted, with the most prominent being agility, reliability, and cost-effectiveness.
+The company has a number of priorities for its data center where the applications are hosted, with the most prominent being agility, reliability, and cost-effectiveness.

 While Angel Trains attempts to standardise leasing contracts with all of its customers, the sheer reality is that every customer is different and this means all contracts come with a degree of customisation – consequently affecting demands on the IT department's development effort.

-An implication for the data centre, Wren asserts, is that it must have the agility to scale up capacity to accommodate additional server should they become necessary to meet customer requirements.
+An implication for the data center, Wren asserts, is that it must have the agility to scale up capacity to accommodate additional server should they become necessary to meet customer requirements.